Ahkriin/Orc-Arena/Game-Kill-the-orcs/README.txt

 The application uses lightweight virtual threads introduced in Java 21.
 It was written using IntelliJ IDEA.
 Some images were generated with AI Stable Diffusion and hand-edited.
 Sprite sheets were animated using the Unity3D sprite editor.

+In order to work, keep "Game.jar" and "src" folder in the same directory(Game folder)